 The Masai Mara

-It’s quite a long journey on the very, VERY, bumpy road to the Masai Mara and we broke down on the way (more on that later), so by the time we got there, we were pretty tired so we had dinner and just chilled out as we were up early the next morning to go on safari – which everyone was excited about, including me and my pal, Jac, The Occasional Traveller.
+It’s long journey on the very, VERY, bumpy road to the Masai Mara so by the time we got there, we were pretty tired so we had dinner and just chilled out as we were up early the next morning to go on safari – which everyone was excited about, including me and my pal, Jac, The Occasional Traveller.

 And when they did – WOW!
 It was like nothing I’d ever seen before.
 Jac wrote what it was like to witness the migration on her blog (see if you can hear me doing my best David Attenborough impression).